skoolkid/skoolkit/sphinx/source/man/sna2skool.py.rst

 DESCRIPTION
 ===========
 ``sna2kool.py`` converts a binary (raw memory) file or a SNA, SZX or Z80 snapshot into a skool file.
-The skool file is written to stdout.
+The skool file is written to standard output.
+When FILE is '-', ``sna2skool.py`` reads from standard input.

 OPTIONS
 =======
 -c, --ctl `FILE`
-  Specify the control file to use.
+  Specify the control file to use (which may be '-' for standard input).
 By default, any control file whose name (minus the .ctl suffix) matches the input snapshot name (minus the .bin, .sna, .szx or .z80 suffix, if any) will be used, if present.

 -e, --end `ADDR`
   Stop disassembling at this address; the default end address is 65536.